-

 Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?

 For Dutch tax purposes, the sweet equity may be classified as a ‘lucrative interest’, in which case any income and gains derived therefrom, will in principle be taxed as ordinary income (in 2024, progressive tax rates up to 49.5% apply).
 However, if the sweet equity is held indirectly through a separate holding vehicle, it may be possible to structure the sweet equity in such a way that the benefits are taxed as capital income.
-In 2023, a flat rate of 26.9% applied but for 2024, subject to a vote by the Dutch Senate, a rate of 24.5% applies for the first EUR 67k in income, while income in excess of this amount will be taxed at a rate of 33%.
+In that case, the income is taxed at a rate of 24.5% (for the first EUR 67k in income), while income in excess of this amount will be taxed at a rate of 33%.
+In 2025, the 33% top rate is expected to be reduced to 31%.

 -